eiguzman/player-stat-predictor/README.md

 testMSE = mean_squared_error(y_test, yhat_test)
 trainMSe = mean_squared_error(y_train, yhat_train)
 ```
-Our model was created and fit to our train data
+Our model was created and fit to our train data and subsequently tested on our test data.

 ## Model 2
-Using the same processed data except for  features
+For this second model, we made use of the same processed data with following features:
 `TRB_per_game`, `AST_per_game`, `MP_per_game`, `3PA_per_game`, `2PA_per_game`, `FTA_per_game`, `WS`, `BPM`, `PER`, `VORP`, and `Age`

+For this model, we also included `WS`, `BPM`, `PER` and `VORP`.

-Our second model Made use of Sklearn Polynomial Feature adder
+Our second model was trained using polynomial regression and we made use of Sklearn's Polynomial Features.
 ```python
 from sklearn.preprocessing import PolynomialFeatures
 ```
-We needed to tune our degree parameter to be a correct fit for our model (choosing degree = 3)which was found using code below:
+To identify the best degree of polynomial for our features, we iterated over different degrees to tune our degree parameter to be a best fit for our model (where degree = 3 performed the best) which was found using code below:
 ```python
 degrees = [1,2,3,4]
 for degree in degrees: